jackrabbit72380/Ho4kmmm/common/H3EK/data/smh3/readme.md

 by Jackrabbit72380

+Its Super Mario Halo 3 Time!
+Smh3 Is a Mod that puts Super Mario Style maps into Halo 3 using HD texture packs & special made shaders & models. anyone who would like to mod Mario style content into halo3 can start with SMH3.
+This provides a base resource for Modder's and level designers to get resources and assets to start there mod or level, using premade textures shaders & models. in the style of Super Mario.
+Smh3 Is a collection of content made specifically for Halo3.
+This collection started with a non official HD texture pack mod that was originally made for Super Mario 64. and grew from there.

 I’ve put a lot of work into creating a fully categorized HD texture pack for Halo 3 based on Super Mario 64 HD Texture mods from all corners of the internet, Mod makers, Other Users \& my self.
 These environments \& actors Textures, are specifically tailored for Halo 3, But it’s much more than just another SM64 texture pack for Halo 3!
 With The first level.
 Bob-omb Battlefield’s textures \& shaders completed, and another user porting over the mushroom castle i figured why not just port everything. so i did but then i wanted more, so I now have plans to add specular, detail, \& normal maps for other environments as well.
 These custom textures, based on the original SM64 assets \& properly named, are incredibly versatile for creating new maps \& custom environments, such as a unique Custom Rainbow Ride, Custom Haunted Mansion or maybe A Custom Bowsers Castle level.
 Well now you can.
 This pack enables modders to create new worlds or port existing SM64 mods into Halo 3.
 All you need to do is import your level geometry \& select an environment to work with.
 The custom shaders work seamlessly, utilizing the new specular details \& normal maps for each texture used in your map.